Pybounce/spiky_situation/README2.md

 - GameDb just needs endpoints like save_endless_run(current_run), delete_endless_run(current_run_id)
 - Possibly also some highscore bs
 - Ids can be save slots I guess?
+- For colour palletes, will eventually need a way to convert texture to BevyImage, then add that to asset server and get a Handle - very annoying but whatever

 #### ToDo